wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

    $ parcel index.html
    ```

-1. Point your browser to [`http://localhost:1234`](http://localhost:1234) and you should see `Standard Output: Hello World!` appear both on the browser screen and in the JavaScript console
+1. Point your browser to [`http://localhost:1234`](http://localhost:1234) and you should see `Standard Output: Done!` appear both on the browser screen and in the JavaScript console

 # The `clock_time_get` WebAssembly Module